DakEnviy/gentoo-scripts/README.md

 - **eupd** - update script for emerge
 - **rcms** - systemd-like alias for rc-service
 - **enewyear** - rebuild the world in the new year
+- **qorph** - find files that were not installed by the package manager

 Every script has `AUTO_SUDO` constant, which runs script as sudo automatically.
 If you want to enable this, write `AUTO_SUDO=1` instead of `AUTO_SUDO=0`